Peter Jay and the Jaywalkers

-Peter Jay and the Jaywalkers were a British instrumental beat group in the early 1960s.
-Their biggest hit, "Can Can 62" reached the British singles chart in 1962.
-The group toured with The Beatles and The Rolling Stones before disbanding in 1966.
+Peter Jay and the Jaywalkers were a British instrumental rock group in the early 1960s.
+Their biggest hit, "Can Can 62" reached the UK singles chart in 1962.
+The group toured with the Beatles and the Rolling Stones before disbanding in 1966.

 Origins and career

 The group was formed around 1960 by Peter Jay (b.
-Peter Lynch, 29 January 1944, Southgate, North London, England), the son of Jack Jay who owned and managed the Windmill Theatre together with several cinemas and nightclubs in Great Yarmouth, Norfolk, England.
+29 January 1944, Southgate, North London, England), the son of Jack Jay who owned and managed the Windmill Theatre together with several cinemas and nightclubs in Great Yarmouth, Norfolk, England.
 Peter Jay formed the group while studying at Norwich College.
 He played drums; other band members were Pete "Buzz" Miller, Tony Webster (rhythm guitar), Mac McIntyre (tenor sax and flute), Lloyd Baker (piano and baritone sax), Geoff Moss (bass guitar) and Johnny Larke (bass guitar).
 The band never contained the unusual set-up of an acoustic and electric bass, just two electric basses.
 From about 1962, the group were also noted for their use of coordinated Vox Phantom guitars on stage.